AmmarMian/qanat/docsrc/usage/running/simple.rst

     Reminder: It is your responsibily when creating the executable for the experiment to parse the option :code:`--storage_path` and store the files there.

-The execution will block the terminal until it is done so do not quit if you want the experiment to run until its end.
+The run will block the terminal until the executable is done so do not quit if you want the experiment to run until its end.